gil--/shoppy-gpt/README.md

 ## Why?
 Created this as a research experiment in order to learn OpenAI embeddings + Pinecone.
 Added bonus was to have a way to quickly surface answers for my Shopify platform questions.

+## How to optimize this further
+- Split article text into smaller documents to decrease cost of token usage.
+Split by H2/section.
+- Test different models to see one cost.
+Curie is 10x cheaper than Davinci.
+- Search documents with a normal search engine (Algolia) and pass that document into open AI rather than using embedding’s and Pinecone.
+- Cache results for common queries.
+- Test a shorter prompt to further save tokens.